Estuary

 Pros

-• Visual Pipeline Design: Provides a visual interface for designing, deploying, and monitoring data pipelines, which simplifies the creation of complex workflows.
+• Visual Pipeline Design: Provides a visual interface for designing, deploying, and monitoring data pipelines, simplifying the creation of complex workflows.

-• Wide Range of Connectors: Offers 100s of connectors to data sources and destinations, including Azure services, databases, and third party SaaS applications.
+• Wide Range of Connectors: Offers 100s connectors to data sources and destinations, including Azure services, databases, and third-party SaaS applications.

-• Data Movement and Transformation: Supports both data movement and transformation, with capabilities for complex ETL/ELT processes.
+• Data Movement and Transformation: Supports data movement and transformation with complex ETL/ELT processes capabilities.

 Cons

-• Complex Pricing Model: Azure Data Factory’s pricing can become complex, as it’s based on several factors, including the number of activities, integration runtime hours, and data movement volumes.
+• Complex Pricing Model: Azure Data Factory’s pricing can become complex based on several factors, including the number of activities, integration runtime hours, and data movement volumes.
 This may make cost forecasting more difficult for larger-scale projects.

 • Limited Non-Azure Optimization: While ADF offers multi-cloud support, it is most optimized for Azure services.
 Organizations operating primarily outside the Azure ecosystem may find limited advantages in using ADF.

-• Batch-oriented: while ADF does now support real-time CDC extraction, it is still batch-based and not as well suited for real-time data.
+• Batch-oriented: while ADF now supports real-time CDC extraction, it is still batch-based and unsuitable for real-time data.

 Pricing